jxcore/jxcore/docs/plain/jxcore-messaging.markdown

-# Messaging
+# JXM.io Messaging Backend

-Using JXcore Messaging, your clients can easily communicate with the server (backend service) as well as with other clients.
+Using JXM.io, your clients can easily communicate with the server (backend service) as well as with other clients.

 Simply create a custom method.
 It can be invoked either by any of the clients or by the server itself.

-If you want to create an online game, chat application, or any other project for multiple users – JXcore Messaging is for you.
+If you want to create an online game, chat application, or any other project for multiple users – JXM.io is for you.

-There are some tutorials for using JXcore Messaging available here: [Hello World](http://jxcore.com/messaging-api/#cat-32).
+There are some tutorials for using JXM.io available here: [jxm.io](http://jxm.io).

 # API Server